wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 rails new --api -d postgresql api
 ```

-That'll create my monorepo `to-do-list` and the Rails api inside a directory called `api`.
+That'll create my monorepo `to-do-list` and the Rails API inside a directory called `api`.

 The thing is, I don't want to have to cd into my `api` directory everytime I want to run a `rails` command, later on I'll also want to run both my frontend server and backend server and if I could do that from the root directory it'd provide a better developer experience.<br />
 That's why I like to create a few simple executable scripts.